Tumors in mice: A comprehensive guide

 Benign tumors such as lipomas or fibromas can usually be diagnosed through a simple physical examination:

-• Ultrasound : Can be used to better understand the structure of the tumor and differentiate between a solid tumor and a fluid-filled cyst.
+• Ultrasound: Can be used to better understand the structure of the tumor and to differentiate between a solid tumor and a fluid-filled cyst.

-• Fine-needle aspiration : This involves using a thin needle to remove a small sample of tumor tissue for microscopic examination.
+• Fine needle aspiration: A thin needle is used to take a small sample of the tumor tissue for microscopic examination.

 2. Diagnosis of malignant tumors